bank2ynab/bank2ynab/README.md

 - Run the `bank2ynab` conversion script.
 How to do this depends on your operating system:
   - *(to do: more details to be added here!)*
 - Drag-and-drop the converted CSV file onto the YNAB web app.
-  - YNAB will detect this and offer you import options.
-If you had already swtiched YNAB to the corresponding account view, YNAB will understand that you want to import this file to this account.
+  - Protip: Switch to the corresponding account view in YNAB first.
+YNAB will understand that you want to import this CSV file to this YNAB account.

 ## <a name="knownbugs"></a>Known Bugs